 Are there data points?

-Setting up Mappings
+Setting up Value Mappings

 Specify the material destination value in Slate for the types of Common Application PDFs.

-We recommend that you set up your CommonApp materials in a one-to-one relationship with a distinct material type in Slate.
+Set up your CommonApp materials in a one-to-one relationship with a distinct material type in Slate.
 The Common App materials are mapped to a Person/Application scoped material in Slate.
 Optionally, the ST-School Report Transcript can be mapped to a school-scoped transcript.

 Not Seeing These Materials on Student Records?